Preventing corruption

 Mandatory notifications of corruption and police misconduct

-Heads of departments and councils (among other public bodies) must notify IBAC when they suspect corruption.
-Find out more.
+Heads of departments and councils (and other public bodies) must notify IBAC if they suspect corruption.

-The Chief Commissioner of Victoria Police must notify us of complaints about corrupt conduct or misconduct.
-Find out more.
+The Chief Commissioner of Victoria Police must notify us if there is a complaint about corrupt conduct or misconduct.

 IBAC's prevention role

-Preventing serious public sector corruption and police misconduct is a key priority for IBAC.
-We do this by informing the public sector, police and the community about the risks and impacts of corruption and police misconduct, and ways in which it can be prevented.
+Preventing serious public sector corruption and police misconduct is a priority for IBAC.
+We do this by informing the public sector, police and community about the risks and impacts, and what can be done to stop corruption and police misconduct.

 We also:

-• make recommendations at the end of our investigations, aimed at preventing similar events occurring again
+• make recommendations at the end of our investigations, aimed at preventing similar events happening again

 • publish reports on our investigations and research.